-Although the preceding analysis illustrates that a project within the Waynesboro market does not have to rely on Voucher support to maintain a stabilized occupancy rate, its ability to attract some support from Housing Choice Voucher holders effectively increases the amount of potential support available to it within the market.
+Although the preceding analysis illustrates that a project within the Sardis market does not have to rely on Voucher support to maintain a stabilized occupancy rate, its ability to attract some support from Housing Choice Voucher holders effectively increases the amount of potential support available to it within the market.
 If the gross rents at a project are positioned near or below the Fair Market Rents, it may be able to accommodate Voucher holders.
 The following table outlines the HUD 2013 Fair Market Rents for Burke County, Georgia and the proposed gross rents at the subject property:

 Bedroom Type Fair Market Rents Proposed Tax Credit Gross Rents (AMHI)

-One-Br. \$619 \$604
+One-Br. \$619 \$599

-Two-Br. \$738 \$749
+Two-Br. \$738 \$699

-Three-Br. \$1,004 \$810
+Three-Br. \$1,004 \$736

-As proposed, 15 of the 30 subject units will not maintain Rental Assistance.
-As the proposed gross rents are all positioned near or below the corresponding Fair Market Rents, it is likely that these units will be able to accommodate Housing Choice Voucher holders.
+As proposed, all 24 of the subject units will maintain Rental Assistance via the RD 515 program.
+Therefore, it will not be able to accommodate Housing Choice Voucher holders.
+However, in the unlikely even the project was to lose its project-based subsidy and charge the proposed Tax Credit gross rents, it would likely be able to accommodate Voucher holders at all 24 of its apartments.
 This will likely increase the base of potential support for the subject development and has been considered in our absorption estimates.